Fall of Longvek

-The fall of Longvek, also known as the sack of Longvek or siege of Longvek, was the final act of the Siamese–Cambodian War which lasted from 1591 to 1594 and after which the Khmer capital Longvek was ransacked and looted.
+The fall of Longvek, also known as the sack of Longvek or siege of Longvek or also Siamese invasion of Longvek, was the final act of the Siamese–Cambodian War which lasted from 1591 to 1594 and after which the Khmer capital Longvek was ransacked and looted.
 After the Khmer refused to recognize Ayutthaya authority, the Ayutthaya Kingdom besieged Longvek and sacked the capital city.
 After the fall of Angkor, the conquest of Longvek was another blow to Khmer sovereignty, which was not restored for many more centuries, initiating the period known as the "dark age" of Cambodia.